vkehfdl1/vkehfdl1/README.md

-Hi there 👋 I'm Jeffrey Kim (Dongkyu Kim) and I am RAG expert.
+Hi there 👋 I'm Jeffrey Kim (Dongkyu Kim) and I am open-source enthusiast in the AI field.

 - 🔭 I am making [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG), which is RAG AutoML tool.